-Leonard M. Tannenbaum, our Chief Executive Officer and Chairman of the Board, has over 25 years of investment management experience.
+Leonard M. Tannenbaum, our Chief Investment Officer and Executive Chairman, has over 25 years of investment management experience.
 He has taken three other entities public and has managed several externally-managed investment vehicles with approximately \$5.0 billion of assets under management in the aggregate.
 During his career, Mr. Tannenbaum has underwritten over 400 loans with over \$10.0 billion in principal value.
-Mr. Kalikow, our Head of Real Estate, has over 20 years of investment management experience, including specialization lending to commercial real estate owners, operators and related businesses.
-Through his funds, he currently manages approximately \$1.5 billion in assets.
-Robyn Tannenbaum, previously our Managing Director, Head of Origination and Investor Relations and, effective March 6, 2023, our President, has over 10 years of experience in finance, capital market transactions and investor relations.
-Brett Kaufman, our Chief Financial Officer and Treasurer, has over 25 years of experience in accounting and finance.
-Prior to joining AFC Gamma in August 2021, Mr. Kaufman was the Chief Financial Officer of Ladenburg Thalmann Financial Services.
+Daniel Neville, our Chief Executive Officer, has over 15 years of experience in finance.
+Prior to joining AFC Gamma in November 2023, Mr. Neville previously served as the Chief Financial Officer of Ascend Wellness Holdings, Inc. Robyn Tannenbaum, our President, has over 15 years of experience in finance, capital market transactions and investor relations.
+Brandon Hetzel, our Chief Financial Officer and Treasurer, has over 14 years of experience in accounting and finance.